ansys/pychemkin/doc/source/contributing.rst

         python -m pip install --upgrade pip
         pip install -e .

-- Adhere to code style.
+- Follow the code style.
-    PyChemkin follows the PEP 8 standard as indicated in `PEP 8`_` in the *PyAnsys developer’s guide* and implements style checking using ``pre-commit``.
+    PyChemkin follows the PEP 8 standard as described in `PEP 8`_ in the *PyAnsys developer’s guide* and uses ``pre-commit`` for style checking.

     To ensure your code meets minimum code styling standards, run these commands: